lenaas/geographic_optimization/README.md

 - Possibilities to filter.

 ### TO KEEP IN MIND FOR FUTURE IMPLEMENTATIONS / RECOMMENDATIONS:
 - Usage of better geospatial data (https://www.igismap.com/download-germany-administrative-boundary-shapefiles-states-districts-postal-codes/).
 Would be $19 (one time pay).
-This way, the map would be on the zipcode level and not on the administrate area level.
+It's a different approach than used right now (way less code needed).